Tunisia: Languages

 Arabic is the official language of Tunisia.
 Tunisian Arabic, known as Tounsi, is the national, vernacular variety of Arabic used by the public.
 There is also a small minority of speakers of Berber languages known collectively as Jebbali or Shelha in the country.
 Actively spoken Berber languages are Jerba Berber on the island of Djerba and Matmata Berber in the city of Matmata.
 The Sened language is extinct.
+Speakers of Berber dialects were 2% of the population.

 French also plays a major role in Tunisian society, despite having no official status.
 It is widely used in education (e.g., as the language of instruction in the sciences in secondary school), the press, and business.
 In 2022, there were 6,321,000 French-speakers in Tunisia, or about 52% of the population.
 Italian is understood and spoken by a small part of the Tunisian population.
 Shop signs, menus and road signs in Tunisia are generally written in both Arabic and French.